Understanding Your Policy: Maximum Benefit Period

 As you can see, under this sort of provision, the maximum benefit period is reduced based upon how old you are when your disability begins.

-Other policies require a bit more calculation.
+Other disability insurance policies require a bit more calculation.
 For example, policies like this one from Mutual of Omaha take your Social Security Normal Retirement Age into account: